Nebo15/qbill.docs/source/includes/_interacting.md

 ## Rate Limits (Throttling)

-(TODO: Rate limit depends on account type.)

 We throttle our APIs by default to ensure maximum performance for all developers.
 All projects share a same rate limit, to avoid API-consuming fraud.

 Rate limiting of the API is primarily considered on a per-user basis — or more accurately, per access token in your control.
 Rate limits are determined globally for the entire application.
+Rate limits depend on your account type.

-Right now rate limit is 5000 calls every 15 minutes, but this value may be adjusted at our discretion.
+For free accounts rate limit is 1000 calls every 15 minutes, but this value may be adjusted at our discretion.

 All responses have 3 additional headers: